-I'm a Senior Fullstack Engineer specialising in Svelte and Go, currently building e-commerce websites and products at SOON_.
+I'm a Software Engineer specialising in JS and Go, currently building at Kitt.

-Alongside development, I'm involved in shaping features and functionality through planning and technical design.
-I also support team growth through code reviews and mentoring junior developers.
+Alongside development, I'm involved in shaping features through planning and technical design, and I support team growth through code reviews and mentoring.

 Projects